-Designing for website accessibility for users with little to no vision, and the Screen Reader
+Designing for website accessibility for users with little to no vision, and using Screen Readers

 As a user who doesn’t experience any real vision or textile considerations, I find discussions about accessibility within the internet space fascinating.